joedanz/cf-project-tracker/trunk/install/README.txt

 THANKS:
 To Mark Mandel for getting the SVNKit and JavaLoader stuff working.
 To Jeffry Houser and Jeff Coughlin for their many suggestions.
+To Jason Dean for getting things going on Oracle.

 FEEDBACK?
 Please email joe@ajaxcf.com with any suggestions or other feedback.